Skip to content

 # Check PVC status

-kubectl get pvc -n netapp-connector
+kubectl get pvc -n netapp-neo

-kubectl describe pvc data-neodb-0 -n netapp-connector
+kubectl describe pvc data-neo-postgres-0 -n netapp-neo

 # Check StorageClass